Sammed98/BPlusTree-Python/README.md

-# BPlusTree---Python
+# BPlusTree - Python
-Implementation of Insert, Delete and Search in B+ Tree
+Insert, detele and search funtions are implemented.